heutelbeck/sapl-server/sapl-server-ce/README.md

 The server will startup in demo mode.

-To login use the demo credentials:
+To log in use the demo credentials:

 * Username: demo
 * Password: demo